24f1001129/app-captcha-solver/README.md

 # App Builder - Task captcha-solver-abc123

 ## Overview
-This application was automatically generated for task captcha-solver-abc123, round 1.
+This application was automatically generated for task captcha-solver-abc123, round 2.

+**Brief:**
+ORIGINAL REQUEST (Round 1):
-**Brief:** Create a Calculator app with just index.html
+Create a Calculator app with just index.html

+REVISION REQUEST (Round 2):
+Add all buttons for all numbers, include javascript and style it

+Please update the existing application to include the new requirements while maintaining all existing functionality.

 ## Live Demo
 🌐 [View Live Application](https://24f1001129.github.io/app-captcha-solver-abc123/)